 No one can make you feel anything

 I want you to identify an area where you are experiencing dissatisfaction at work.
-For the sake of example, let’s say that you get angry every time you are in a meeting with your co-worker, Jack.
+Let’s say that you get mad every time you are in a meeting with your co-worker, Jack.
 It seems like whenever you want to share an idea or comment, he interrupts you or dismisses you, sending you into a silent rage.
 The anger is so overwhelming that you just shut down – and spend the rest of the meeting with your arms crossed and tuned out.

 At first glance, it’s easy to blame your reaction – anger – on Jack.
 After all, his arrogance is causing your shut-down, right?